When it comes to choosing the best trolling motor battery there are three basic types:

 - Fits Group 27 battery box

 The Mighty Max is a popular trolling motor battery that fits a Group 27 battery box.
-It uses a state of the art, heavy-duty, calcium-alloy grid that provides exceptional performance and service life.
+It uses a state-of-the-art, heavy-duty, calcium-alloy grid that provides exceptional performance and service life.

 Key features:

-- Rechargeable spill proof battery
+- Rechargeable spill-proof battery

 - High discharge rate

-- Wide operating temperatures, long service life and deep discharge recover
+- Wide operating temperatures, long service life, and deep discharge recover

 - One-year warranty